mcfrith/dnarrange/README.md

 # rearranged-sequence-clumps

-This is a crude method to find rearrangements in DNA reads relative to a genome sequence.
+This is a method to find rearrangements in "long" DNA reads relative to a genome sequence.

-It does not really find individual rearrangements.
-It finds rearranged reads, and clumps reads that seem to share a rearrangement.
-Finally, it draws one picture per clump of read-to-genome alignments.

 ## Usage

-First, align your sequences as described [here](https://github.com/mcfrith/last-rna/blob/master/last-long-reads.md).
+First, align the reads to the genome as described [here](https://github.com/mcfrith/last-rna/blob/master/last-long-reads.md).

 * You can use `last-split` `-fMAF`, to reduce the file size, with no effect on `rearranged-sequence-clumps`.

-Then, find clumps of rearranged sequences:
+Then, find rearranged reads, and clump reads that seem to share a
+rearrangement:

     rearranged-sequence-clumps myseq.maf > clumps.maf

 This also works with `myseq.maf.gz`.
-Finally, put pictures in a new directory `clump-pics`:
+Finally, draw one picture per clump of read-to-genome alignments, in a new directory `clump-pics`:

     last-multiplot clumps.maf clump-pics

+`rearranged-sequence-clumps` tries to flip the reads' strands so all the reads in a clump are on the same strand.
+A `-` at the end of a read name indicates that it's flipped, `+` unflipped.

 ## Multiple input files